Dizzydz99/ECEM202A_project/docs/report.md

 * Novelty & Rationale

 In this undertaking, I introduced a machine learning approach aimed at estimating inclination angles by utilizing accelerometers, magnetometers, and a limited set of gyroscope data.
 It has been demonstrated that accelerometers and magnetometers possess the capability to reconstruct gyroscope information, and a small set of gyroscope samples contributes to the overall robustness of the emulation process.
 When compared to model-based techniques, machine learning exhibits enhanced accuracy and resilience to noise.
-Similar works have done in other areas, such as computer vision, using key frames to recontruct higher resolution pictures give low resolution input.
+Similar works have done in other areas, such as computer vision, using key frames to reconstruct higher resolution pictures give low resolution input.

 * Potential Impact